Check out the lineup of GDC 2020 virtual talks and awards you can stream next week!

 For the most up-to-date details on what's streaming when, check out the new GDC 2020 Virtual Talks hub (which has been updated today with a ton of new details) and be sure to follow the official GDC Twitch channel.
 That's where organizers will be streaming speaker-recorded versions of the talks they'd planned for GDC 2020, for free, from 9am to 5pm PT Monday through Friday.

+Expect to enjoy some expert talks from studios like 343 Industries, Playground Games, BioWare, Gearbox and more, as well as insightful behind-the-scenes explorations of notable indie games like Baba Is You, A Short Hike, and Kine.

+Plus, there will be an assortment of talks offering new and useful advice on how to tackle the core challenges of game development.
+You'll have the opportunity to practice new ways of planning, developing, and marketing your game, and get up-to-date insights on everything from UI design to scaling your online infrastructure.

-The Independent Games Festival and Game Developers Choice Awards ceremonies will also be free to stream virtually starting at 5pm PT (8pm ET) next Wednesday, March 18th on GDC's Twitch channel.
+And of course, the Independent Games Festival and Game Developers Choice Awards ceremonies will also be free to stream virtually starting at 5pm PT (8pm ET) next Wednesday, March 18th on GDC's Twitch channel.

 The virtual awards ceremony will feature the same hosts (Trent Kusters for the IGF and Kim Swift for the Game Developers Choice Awards) and identical awards categories planned for the original physical event -- with the exception of the alt.ctrl.GDC award, which will not be awarded this year.